 But unfortunately, the more you believe that the past is, somehow, some way, perfect, then you’re just sabotaging your future.
 You’re holding it up to an impossible standard, and robbing yourself of the willpower, you need to actually achieve better things than in the past.

 Thankfully, there is one thing you can do that will shake your focus enough so that you’re not fixated on the past.
 Instead, by doing this one thing, you can start developing a healthier relationship with your perception of your past achievements.
 (Source)

 Instead of your past holding you back and dragging you down from doing what you need to do today to achieve greater heights in your career, your relationships or in your personal life, your past can actually push you forward.
 And you only need to do one thing.
-Keep reading this booklet, and I will share this tip with you near the end of this booklet.
+Keep reading this booklet, and I will share this tip with you here.

 7. You have a tough time looking forward to anything

 Have you ever planned something in the past only to be disappointed?
 Have you ever looked forward to meeting somebody and when that person did come into your life you were let down?
 Have you anticipated a certain event and when it came to pass you were less than thrilled?